5 Best Sign-up Bonuses for Airline Miles Credit Cards

 Annual Fee: $95, waived the first year.

-I mentioned the Arrival Plus card above, but this one also has an attractive bonus offer but with no annual fee.
+I mentioned the Arrival Plus card above, but the Arrival World MasterCard also has an attractive bonus offer but with no annual fee.
 You get 20,000 miles when you spend $1000 the first 90 days (enough to redeem a $200 travel credit).
-An additional sign-up benefit is 0% APR for the first 12 months on purchases and balance transfers.
+An additional sign-up benefit is 0% intro APR for the first 12 months on each balance transfer completed within 45 days of account opening.
+After that, a variable APR applies (currently 14.99% or 18.99%, depending on your creditworthiness).
 You also get 10% miles back every time you redeem statement credits.
 It's a great card with a great sign-up offer for those who are wary about cards with annual fees.

 Annual Fee: none.

-Another card with no annual fee with an attractive sign-up offer, you get 20,000 miles after spending $1,000 within the first 3 months as well as 0% APR on purchases until August 2015.
+Another card with no annual fee with an attractive sign-up offer, VentureOne Rewards gets you 20,000 miles once you spend $1,000 within the first 3 months as well as a low intro APR on purchases until December 2015 (11.9%-19.9% variable APR after that).
 You also get unlimited 1.25 miles per dollar on every purchase, and 0% foreign transaction fee, which makes this a great card to take with you on your international travels.

 Annnual Fee: none